 Supported by the Nancy L. and Arthur E. Lee Family Fund for Special Needs, Jewish Family Service offers the following programs and services to special needs children and their families:

 Social Skills Learning Group — A 10-week program for youth ages 11-17 diagnosed with Asperger Syndrome or other social skills disorders.
 This group is focuses on social, relationship and communication skills for youth struggling with peer relationships.

 Sibling Support Group — A group for brothers and sisters of children with special needs.
 Meet other siblings who have similar experiences in a relaxed atmosphere.

-Parent Support Group — A group for parents with a special needs child.
+Parent Support Group — A monthly group for parents with a special needs child.
 An opportunity to come together with other parents who share similar experiences of parenting.

 All JFS Special Needs Programs have a modest fee with scholarships available, with additional support from PSE&G Foundation and Janssen Pharmaceuticals, Inc.